 How to Get Back on Track After a Long Weekend|

-Memorial Day weekends typically consist of backyard barbecues, ice cold booze, and at least one person asking what the day actually is again (hint: it’s a day to honor men and women who died while serving in the U.S. military).
-The three day weekend is a nice break, but staying up late and sleeping in can disrupt our regular sleep schedules.
+Summer holiday weekends in the USA typically consist of backyard barbecues, ice cold booze, and a lot of red white and blue.
+The extended weekend is a nice break, but staying up late and sleeping in can disrupt our regular sleep schedules.

 We’ve all been there: disrupted sleep, forgotten diet, and the rest of the week looming in front of us.
 Here’s how to get back on track after the long weekend.

-Don’t get discouraged if you can’t fall asleep Monday night.
+Don’t get discouraged if you can’t fall asleep right away.
 Believe your sleep will get back on track.
 Focus on relaxing, but don’t obsess over it.
 Try not to relive the excitement of the weekend in your mind, but instead try a calming activity like reading to help you fall asleep.

 Those alcoholic watermelon coolers may have sounded great this weekend, but now you’re regretting them.
 Wake up feeling refreshed by drinking water before bed to prevent thirst and dehydration disrupting sleep.
 Make sure to hydrate when you wake up as well.